 BMB/Bi/Ch 173.
 Biophysical/Structural Methods.
 9 units (3-0-6); second term.
 For course description, see Biochemistry and Molecular Biophysics.

 BMB/Bi/Ch 174.
-Molecular Machines in the Cell.
-9 units (3-0-6).
+Advanced Topics in Biochemistry.
+6 units (3-0-3).
 For course description, see Biochemistry and Molecular Biophysics.

 ESE/Ch 175.
 Physical Chemistry of Engineered Waters.
 9 units (3-0-6).
 For course description, see Environmental Science and Engineering.